News & Reviews

 Urban Spoken Word Collective, the third-Thursday slam and poetry reading at Genna's on the Capitol square, was named one of Madison's best ways to live it up on a budget. m.isthmus.com/article.php?article=40890

-The poems from Bridge I, II, and III are now up on the Chazen website: chazen.wisc.edu/about/multimedia-center/publications.
+The poems from Bridge I, II, III, and IV are now up on the Chazen website: chazen.wisc.edu/about/multimedia-center/publications.

 POETRY JUMPS OFF